godotengine/godot-website/collections/_article/meet-us-fosdem-2017-and-godotcon.md

 [![fosdem-2017](https://fosdem.org/2017/support/promote/wide.png)](http://fosdem.org)

 The former is the major European event focusing on Free and Open Source Software (FOSS).
-Godot will have a stand there where we will be distributing and selling some goodies (T-Shirts, mugs, stickers) and most importantly presenting our favourite engine to the FOSDEM visitors.
+Godot will have a stand there where we will be distributing and selling some goodies (T-Shirts, mugs, stickers) and most importantly presenting our favorite engine to the FOSDEM visitors.
 More than 8,000 visitors are awaited, this should give Godot a better visibility in the international open source community.

 Julian Murgia (a.k.a [StraToN](https://github.com/StraToN)) will also be giving a [25 min talk about Escoria](https://fosdem.org/2017/schedule/event/ogd_escoria/), the point'n'click adventure game framework using Godot that [we published a few months ago](https://godotengine.org/article/our-point-click-framework-finally-out).